RPT-SHOWCASE-Tennis-Angelique Kerber v Garbine Muguruza - player profiles

-July 9 Here's a look at the form and previous records of German Angelique Kerber and Spaniard Garbine Muguruza ahead of their fourth round match at Wimbledon on Monday (prefix number denotes seeding):
+July 9 (Reuters) - Here's a look at the form and previous records of German Angelique Kerber and Spaniard Garbine Muguruza ahead of their fourth round match at Wimbledon on Monday (prefix number denotes seeding):

 1-Angelique Kerber (Germany)